Defending the sustainability and function

 British Trust for Ornithology - Hedgerow Nesting Bird Report - March 2024 www.bto.org/our-science/publications/research-reports/breeding-periods-hedgerow-nesting-birds-england?dm_t=0,0,0,0,0

-Statement by Joanna Lumley DBE, February 2023, on the absence of hedgerow reference in SFI advisories:
+Statement by Joanna Lumley DBE, February 2023 on the government policy of the time:

 Image credit Gemma Levine

-Since Joanna made this comment, the SFI now includes hedgerow guidelines.
+Since Joanna made this comment, hedgerow guidelines have been published.

 Parliament debated the Hedgerow Act in the wake of DEFRA's consultation last year on 24th January 2024 - read the brief here